kevin-cantwell/dotmatrix/README.md

 ![Animated GIF example](https://cloud.githubusercontent.com/assets/307864/16272242/0dc3b6d8-386b-11e6-9ea3-e55ee936ae54.gif)

 > **Note:** Terminal refresh rates vary.
 The default macOS Terminal.app works well; iTerm2 may have slower refresh rates.

+### MP4 Subtitles

+MP4 files with embedded subtitles (mov_text/tx3g format) will display subtitles overlaid at the bottom of the video.
+Subtitles are:

+- Automatically extracted and timed to video playback
+- Centered and wrapped to fit the terminal width
+- Rendered over the braille output while preserving surrounding pixels

 ## How It Works